tphakala/birdnet-go/doc/building.md

 # Building

-Building can be a bit tricky because of the many dependencies.
-It is recommended to follow the [building locally guide](#building-locally) for building the project.
-However, there is also a provided [devcontainer](#devcontainer) approach that allows for easy development.
+Building can be tricky because of the many system development library dependencies.
+It is recommended to follow the [building locally guide](#building-locally).
+However, there is also a [devcontainer](#devcontainer) approach with the dependencies all installed inside a container.

-## Devcontainer
+## Devcontainer approach

-For convenient development in VSCode, a [devcontainer](https://code.visualstudio.com/docs/remote/containers) can be used.
-Simply open the project in VSCode and hit `F1`, type `Remote-Containers: Reopen in Container` and wait for the container to build.
+For development in VSCode, a [devcontainer](https://code.visualstudio.com/docs/remote/containers) can be used.
+Open the project in VSCode and hit `F1` or `Shift-Command-P` on Mac, type `Reopen in Container` and wait for the container to build.

 The provided [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) contains all required dependencies and also mounts the source code into the container, so one can immediately start coding.

-When the container starts, a development server is started that can be reached at [localhost:8080](http://localhost:8080).
-The server automatically reloads the application on any code changes.
+After the container starts, a development server is started that can be reached at [localhost:8080](http://localhost:8080).
+The development server will automatically reload on any code changes.

+### Notes:

-Note: Ensure Docker and VSCode with [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension are installed.
+**VSCode Extensions:** Ensure Docker and [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extensions are installed.

+**Docker Engine:** Ensure the development host has a full docker engine install (not just the docker.io runtime package).
+Instructions are at [Docker Engine Install On Debian](https://docs.docker.com/engine/install/debian/).

-## Building locally
+## Building locally approach

 ### Install prerequisites